Optional Practical Training (OPT) Application Basics

 - Once logged in, click on “Post-Completion OPT Quiz and eForm” group in the menu on the left, then click on “OPT Presentation and Quiz.”

-STEP 3: Prepare and submit OPT Request form to the OIS and receive new I-20
+STEP 3: Prepare and submit OPT Request form to OIS and receive new I-20

-*You may review the section Requesting an OPT start date above before submitting your OPT request eform.
+*Please review the section Requesting an OPT start date above before submitting your OPT request eForm.
 If you have any questions about deciding your OPT start date and would like to consult with OIS advisor, email us at email@example.com.

 STEP 4: Prepare and Submit OPT Application to USCIS

-*DO NOT submit your OPT application to USCIS until you have received I-20 with OPT recommendation on page 2 from OIS.
+*DO NOT submit your OPT application to USCIS until you have received the I-20 recommending post-completion OPT from OIS.

 *Your OPT application must be received by the USCIS: